Grace Griffith: Career

 Eva Cassidy was first and foremost a music lover sitting in the front row watching her musical heroes perform in Washington.
 She was also an avid fan of Griffith's, who spotted Eva's face at several of her concerts during the late 1980s and early 1990s.
 Griffith got to hear about Cassidy's talents and in 1996 made a drive to Potomac to see the then mystery girl at a small club in Alexandria, VA.
 By this time the Washington Area Association had awarded Griffith more than a dozen "Wammies", including “Best Female Vocalist” and “Best Album”.
 In September 1996 hearing of Eva Cassidy's illness she went to visit her.
-Griffith made a telephone call to Bill Straw, the president of Blix Street Records, explaining the situation, and two days later Griffith sent a tape of Eva's Live at Blues Alley album to him.
+Griffith made a telephone call to Bill Straw, the president of Blix Street Records, explaining the situation, and two days later Griffith sent a tape of Cassidy's Live at Blues Alley album to him.
 On that tape was a recording of "Fields of Gold"; the song became Cassidy's big hit in what has become a phenomenal posthumous career.
 "All the colors of the rainbow, all life's palette of beauty and sadness and sweet passion and eternity — it was all there in that voice that came from that heart and those hands" said Griffith in interview when talking about Eva.

 At the memorial service for Eva at Greenbelt Park, Griffith performed a haunting Celtic-tinged version of "Golden Thread".

 During the next seven years the Eva Cassidy story unfolded whilst Griffith continued to toil in relative obscurity.
 In one of life's ironies, in 1998 Griffith was diagnosed with the degenerative neurological condition Parkinson's disease.

 It affected her life profoundly, but, although her voice was affected, she could still sing, but she had to give up playing whistle, guitar, and dulcimer and relied on musical friends to support her.

 In 2006 she released her fourth album "My Life", including two songs that held close family ties for her.
 "Bendemere's Stream" was a song she remembered her parents singing, and "Passing Thoughts" was written by her older brother, Fred Sisson.
 Sisson had been diagnosed with Parkinson's disease six years before Griffith, and embraced photography and poetry as a way to celebrate life and find new freedoms in his diminishing mobility.
 They shared a bond through their creativity and shared diagnoses, spending many hours together singing, talking and discussing poetry.
 Sisson died of Parkinson's disease on March 2, 2006.

 At the World Parkinson's Congress in February 2006 she performed If I Can’t Dance from her album My Life, dedicating it to other fellow Parkinson's Disease sufferers.